 Program Facilities The Cytotechnology Program is offered at the campus, which has modern educational and medical facilities.
 Dedicated program space is located in the IU Health Pathology Laboratory Building.
-Cytology laboratories located in the IU Health Pathology Laboratory, IU Health University Hospital, Sidney & Lois Ezkenazi Hospital, IU Health Methodist Hospital, and the Roudebush VA Hospital.
+Cytology laboratories located in the IU Health Pathology Laboratory, IU Health University Hospital, Sidney & Lois Eskenazi Hospital, IU Health Methodist Hospital, and the Richard L. Roudebush Veterans' Administration Medical Center.

-Accreditation The curriculum of the Cytotechnology Program is fully accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org).
+Accreditation The curriculum of the Cytotechnology Program is fully accredited by the Commission on Accreditation of Allied Health Education Programs.